clementnader/cbtc_configuration_checking/survey_verification/README.md

 - **<ins>Columns G and H</ins>** contain the **positioning (track, KP)** collected from the **survey file(s)**.

-    A comment is put on cells in column H to specify from which survey the information was collected.
+    A comment is put on cells in column H to specify from which survey the information was collected (can be useful in multiple survey files are used).

 The results are ordered by track and then KP from the DC_SYS if they exist, else from the survey.